StuyPulse/EVERYBOT-2025/README.md

 StuyPulse's code for the Everybot designed by 118.

-## Our Changes from the 118 Everybot
+## Our Changes from the original 118 Everybot
 - Replaced Drivetrain and Pivot motors with NEOs for encoders
-- Add LEDs
+- Add LimeLight 2 for better odometry
-- Add LimeLight 2 for better Odometry
+- Added a throughbore encoder for more accurate pivot state readings

 ## Mechanisms
 - ALGAE from Ground and Golf-Tee to PROCESSOR
 - CORAL from Coral Station to L1
 - Deep Climb
-- Limelight 2 for vision and alignment
+- Limelight 2 for vision and alignment to the nearest reef

 ## Specifications
 [Here](https://robonauts-everybot.github.io/Everybot-Docs/manual/the-everybot/) is the official documentation of the 2025 Everybot.